 Do you still meet up with any of the other cast members?

-We are all still in touch with each other, I keep in touch with Shorelle the most, saw Leona and Niek at an event a few weeks ago and I randomly bumped into Mark who played Mr Jefferies in London at the beginning of the year!
+We are all still in touch with each other, I keep in touch with Shorelle the most, saw Leona (Vaughan) and Niek (Versteeg) at an event a few weeks ago, and I randomly bumped into Mark (Fleischmann) who played Mr Jeffries in London at the beginning of the year!

 The Dumping Ground is a brilliant show and they used some of the same crew and locations as we had on Wolfblood so I felt very at home during filming.
 We were on location at a beautiful stately home during filming and we had rehearsals for the dance we had to do so I knew the rest of the cast really well by the time we got on set.